richard-timpson/CS-3500/PS6/README.txt

 save values on enter, select multiple cells for copy and paste, and possibly a undo/redo button.

 We also need to come up with a list of user tests to make sure functionality is working.

+We need to change PS4 so that opening file does not set Changed value to True. - Fixed 10/11/18 @ 11:07 PM